An AI Agent That Learned

 Safety Gate · Human-in-the-Loop Override

-Five minutes for a human to override.
-Otherwise, a deterministic fallback.
+Five minutes for a human to override any outgoing message from the agent.

 Deep dive